crayxt/translate/README.md

 # Translation Toolkit
-Toolkit for translating, checking, revising, and extracting glossary terms from PO/TS/RESX/STRINGS/TXT localization files using Google Gemini API.
+Toolkit for translating, checking, revising, and extracting glossary terms from PO/TS/RESX/STRINGS/TXT localization files using Gemini, OpenAI, or Anthropic APIs.

 # Recent Updates

 - Translation, check, revise, and extract now use real provider-level system instructions instead of embedding faux "system" text inside the normal request prompt.
 - Gemini requests now send structured batch payloads and use structured response schemas.
 Legacy text-prompt rendering is still kept as a provider fallback path.
+- Added native OpenAI provider support, including structured JSON output support and Flex mode.
+- Added native Anthropic provider support using the Messages API and tool-use for structured task results.
+- Translate now supports CLI and GUI multi-file batching for same-format files, so smaller files can share one request batch.
 - `process_gui.py` now exposes a read-only instruction preview so you can inspect the resolved system prompt and language rules for the active task.
+- Provider, API key, thinking level, and Flex mode are now shared GUI controls across task tabs.
 - Shared runtime/bootstrap, CLI argument setup, and batch execution helpers were moved into `core/` to reduce duplication across task entrypoints.

 # Setup